 3 shooters – stations 2, 3, and 4

 4 shooters – stations 2, 3, 4, and 5

 5 shooters – stations 1, 2, 3, 4, and 5

-If more than 5 shooters are involved in the tie, they will be divided as equally as possible into two or more squads as directed.
+If more than 5 shooters are involved in the tie, they will be divided as equally as possible into two or more squads as needed.

-Championship Round tiebreaker: Any ties for award places will participate in a shoot off where the team will compete in a 25-target event for the team high score.
-Teams will be randomly selected for field assignments.
+Any remaining ties for award places will participate in a shoot off where the team will compete in a multi-target event for the team high score.
+Teams will be drawn from a hat for field assignments.
 Additional round(s) will be conducted after the first round if the score is tied.
 ONLY athletes that competed on the team squad the day of the championship may participate in the shoot off.

 Practice rounds cost $6 each for a round (25) of targets.

-Many practice fields will be available on Thursday prior to the tournament.
-Up to four practice fields may be available on competition days.
+Many practice fields will be available on Wednesday and Thursday prior to the tournament.
+Practice is available after competition Sessions are completed.
 Due to expected high participation levels, practice rounds may be limited to a reduced number of targets at any time.